LdDl/gan-go/cmd/examples/train_embedding/README.md

 Text assessment: Excellent!
         Its hashed value: [26 0 0 0 0]
         Its defined numerical assessment: 1.0
-        Its evaluated numerical assessment: 0.9
+        Its evaluated numerical assessment: 1.0
-        Difference between defined and evaluated: 0.1 Text assessment: nice work
+        Difference between defined and evaluated: 0.0 Text assessment: nice work
         Its hashed value: [34 24 0 0 0]
         Its defined numerical assessment: 1.0
-        Its evaluated numerical assessment: 1.0
+        Its evaluated numerical assessment: 0.9
-        Difference between defined and evaluated: 0.0 Text assessment: Well done!
+        Difference between defined and evaluated: 0.1 Text assessment: Well done!
         Its hashed value: [26 13 0 0 0]
         Its defined numerical assessment: 1.0
         Its evaluated numerical assessment: 1.0
+        Difference between defined and evaluated: 0.0
 ```